 MUS and the adjacent all-girl Hutchison School coordinate to offer joint academic, artistic, athletic, civic service, and leadership programs and activities.

 We have a 100 percent college-acceptance rate.
 A full-time director of college counseling and two assistant directors assist students and families in the college preparation, selection, and application process.
-The Class of 2019 was accepted to 118 different schools in 32 states and the District of Columbia.
+The Class of 2020 was accepted to 148 different schools in 33 states, the District of Columbia, and the United Kingdom.

 During the last five years, our mid-range SAT I scores and ACT composite scores have been approximately 30 percent above the national average.